 - Requires technical skill to integrate

-To figure out the right shopping cart for your site, you’ll need to determine the e-commerce system that best meets your overall online business needs.
+To figure out the right shopping cart for your site, you’ll need to determine the e-commerce system that best meets your overall needs.
 The three common solutions are:

 - Simple (no cart): If you’re selling a single product and only need a way for customers to pay, you can simply create and paste a PayPal or Google Checkout “Buy Now” button on your website.